The Icicle Works: 1989–1991: New line-up and split

-This 'second-generation' version of The Icicle Works broke up after Permanent Damage failed to chart, and Epic dropped the band.
+This 'second-generation' version of the Icicle Works broke up after Permanent Damage failed to chart, and Epic dropped the band.
 McNabb's solo career officially began in 1991 with the release of the single "Great Dreams of Heaven".

-In 1992, a compilation called The Best of The Icicle Works was released, containing the best of their work from the Beggars Banquet years.
+In 1992, a compilation called The Best of The Icicle Works was released by Beggars Banquet.
 Two years later, a live recording of a 1987 concert was issued.

 2006–present: Revival

-After having been a solo act for 15 years, in 2006 McNabb reactivated The Icicle Works name for a series of six UK concerts in October of that year.
-This version of the band consisted of McNabb, former 'second-generation' Icicle Works bassist Roy Corkill, and two new members: keyboard player Richard Naiff and drummer Mathew Priest, both of McNabb's long-time solo touring band.
+After having been a solo act for 15 years, in 2006 McNabb reactivated the Icicle Works name for a series of six UK concerts in October.
+This version of the band consisted of McNabb, bassist Roy Corkill, and two new members: keyboard player Richard Naiff and drummer Mathew Priest, both of McNabb's long-time solo touring band.

 The Icicle Works appeared at GuilFest 2007 and played a nine-date UK tour in December 2007.
-McNabb and company played two free shows as 'The Icicle Works' in Liverpool in January 2008.
+McNabb and company played two free shows as the Icicle Works in Liverpool in January 2008.

 McNabb continued to play gigs as a solo artist throughout 2009 and 2010.
-After a three-year hiatus from performing, The Icicle Works played a series of 30th Anniversary gigs in 2011.
-Gigs took place sporadically through the rest of the decade, with McNabb and Corkill being the only constant members, before group activity wound down temporarily in 2022.
+After a three-year hiatus from performing, the Icicle Works played a series of 30th Anniversary gigs in 2011.

-In 2024, Layhe officially rejoined The Icicle Works after a 35-year absence.
-Now consisting solely of McNabb and Layhe, the band undertook a series of acoustic gigs performing as a duo.
+Chris Layhe rejoined the band for a series of acoustic shows in 2024 on bass and backing vocals.
+The lineup consisted solely of McNabb and Layhe for these shows.

-Roy Corkill, who had been ill for some time, died in August 2024.
+Roy Corkill died in August 2024 after a long illness.

-For a series of North American dates in 2025 (the first time The Icicle Works had played the US or Canada in many years) the group consisted of McNabb, drummer Mark Brzezicki and keyboardist Jack Hymers.
+For a series of North American dates in 2025, the group consisted of McNabb, drummer Mark Brzezicki and keyboardist Jack Hymers.
+Later that same year, the band played several UK dates with a line-up of Ian McNabb, Richard Naiff and drummer Nick Kilroe.